Opened: January 2007

 Scary Factor: Low.
 Nemo gets into some trouble with a shark puppet, but that’s about it.

-When To Go: There are usually five to seven shows scheduled throughout the day, depending on operating hours and expected crowds.
-See the first or last show of the day to minimize crowds.
+When To Go: See the first or last show of the day to minimize crowds.

 Expect to Wait: The theater holds 1,500 people, which is usually adequate, but you’ll want to be lined up for the Musical about 30 minutes before it’s scheduled to start to ensure the best seats.
-For recommended shows and overall crowds that are five or less, arriving about ten minutes before the show is scheduled should result in good seats.
-You may be able to walk right in during the slowest seasons or need to get there 45 minutes early during the busiest seasons.
-It depends mostly on the time of year and how many visitors are in the Park.
+For recommended shows and overall crowds that are five or less, arriving closer to 15 minutes before the show is scheduled should result in good seats.

-Where to Sit: Most seats afford a good view of the stage because the stage and characters are so large.
+Where to Sit: Seating is bleacher-style with backs, though the slits make for a less comfortable seat than you might expect.
+Most seats afford a good view of the stage because the stage and characters are so large.
 Unfortunately, the height of the person in front of you comes into play because it’s difficult to see over tall people’s heads and shoulders.
 With little ones, it will probably be more about finding seats where they can see over whoever is sitting in front of them.
 Other than that, plan to sit at least half way up in the middle seating section.
 Sitting any closer may result in a cropped view of the stage that requires a lot of head turning to see the action.
 Seats more than half way up on either of the two far sections should be just fine too.
 If you’re nervous that the kids will be able to make it through the show or you may need to cut out early, the exit is located at the top right of the theater as you’re looking at the stage.

 Commentary: Finding Nemo The Musical is an enthralling production that features out-of-this-world props, excellent music, and a large cast.
 It’s also a nice way to get out of the sun for an extended period of time in a dark, air-conditioned, moderately comfortable theater.
 The show may be too long for kids that have trouble sitting still, especially because the middle section isn’t necessarily in-your-face action.
 You’re also looking at budgeting about an hour to see the show, which may be too much time if you have a long itinerary and Animal Kingdom is only open until 5pm or 6pm.
 Do your best to fit it in because it’s one of Disney’s best stage shows.